 Hebridean Way Trail Descriptions

 As mentioned above, I walked the Hebridean Way in 12 stages and walked an average of 13 miles (20.5 km) per day.
-I kept very closely to the suggested routes from the Cicerone hiking guidebook but slightly changed the sections across the Uists and Benbecula as well as my overnight destinations on Harris.
+I kept very closely to the suggested routes from the Cicerone hiking guidebook but slightly changed the sections across Uist as well as my overnight destinations on Harris.

 The main reason for this was, that the book suggested three very long consecutive days to cross Eriskay, South Uist, Benbecula and North Uist.
 I knew though, that I would not be able to walk 21-22 miles three days in a row and decided to cover this section in five days instead.
 On Harris, I adapted the route to work better with potential overnight stops, campsites and hostels along the way.